Terms & Conditions

 3.4 The Contract constitutes the entire agreement between the parties.
 The Customer acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of the Supplier which is not set out in the Contract.

 3.5 Any samples, drawings, descriptive matter, or advertising produced by the Supplier and any descriptions or illustrations contained in the Supplier's catalogues or brochures are produced for the sole purpose of giving an approximate idea of the Goods described in them.
+Product packaging changes regulary and are liable to change without prior notice to the Customer by the Supplier.
 They shall not form part of the Contract or have any contractual force.

 3.6 A quotation for the Goods given by the Supplier shall not constitute an offer.
 A quotation shall only be valid for a period of 30 Business Days from its date of issue.